The 2017-2020 ranking database

 In 2019, another sphere of city transparency was added — “Investments and economic development.”

-The accountability ranking database contains the results of the first assessment of 50 cities in Ukraine in 2020.
+The accountability rating database contains the evaluation results of 50 cities in Ukraine for the years 2020-2021.

 Transparency ranking methodology